FofightFong/All_In_One/special_effects/tutorial_doc/houdini_doc/primary_node.md

 [Box]()----Creates a cube or six-sided rectangular box.

+[Copy Stamp]()----Creates multiple copies of the input geometry, or copies the geometry onto the points of the second input.

 [Delete]()----Deletes input geometry by group, entity number, bounding volume, primitive/point/edge normals, and/or degeneracy.

 [Edit]()----Edits points, edges, or faces interactively.